2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 One thing I really like about the G3 Suncatcher is that they double-reinforce the splash guard on the front of the pontoons.
 I haven't seen any pontoon boats from other companies with this type of reinforcement.
 Most companies only have a single bent piece of metal to form the splash guard, which is easily broken if the boat bumps up against the dock.

-This also improves the performance of the boat because the logs are reinforced on the inside to prevent bending when underway.
-Foam-filled logs are a significant addition to the value, and G3 is one of the few manufacturers that does it.
+This also improves the boat's performance because the logs are reinforced on the inside to prevent bending when underway.
+Foam-filled logs are a significant addition to the value, and G3 is one of the few manufacturers that does them.

-I have not had any issues with the hinges on the gates, but this is a common spot where pontoon boats break.
-The gates are only held by two small hinges, which works fine for normal use, but when you invite Uncle Norman and he sits on the gate not knowing that it can't support weight, you'll surely have a repair to be made.
+I have not had any issues with the gate hinges, but this is a common spot where pontoon boats break.
+The gates are only held by two small hinges, which works fine for regular use.
+However, when you invite Uncle Norman and he sits on the gate, not knowing that it can't support weight, you'll surely have a repair to be made.

 Some of the other pontoon boat manufacturers use a full-length piano-style hinge on the gates, which would surely do better at preventing this problem.